 Now I will reflect on Yoga.
 When I mention Yoga, I think exclusively on royal eightfold path, which is called Rāja Yoga.
 For the aspirant who is below Paroketh especially important are the first four steps of Rāja Yoga.
 And like a Mage who have four elemental Weapons, so Yoga has its four arms, which must be strong. Āsana, Prāṇāyāma, Pratyahara and Dhāraṇā.
 These four points do not have to be learned completely, but within Argentum Astrum you will not go further on until you master each to the extent you are asked for.
 You can have a PhD degree at Harvard, or to be born as Magister Templi, but if you cannot sit an hour in Āsana, you will not advance further from Zelator.

 Prāṇāyāma is the control of Prāṇa, but it is necessary to define what this concept means, as without that it would be only speculation.
 Prāṇa is what may be called force, but not like a fuel, but rather as nourishment for the spirit.
 It has many aspects and, what is called, rūpas, so it can be found in food as in the blood.
 But neither food nor the blood is Prāṇa, like the body is not the spirit.
 Prāṇa is enshrined by an abstract idea, and it is necessary to utilize a specific model of thinking in order to understand its true nature.
-Think about this, Prāṇa is the prime representative of the magical link.
+Prāṇa is the prime representative of the magical link.
 Ingenious Aspirant can see Prāṇa in each thing, and pour Prāṇa into any object.
 However, Prāṇa is usually associated with a link that is a living common factor for all things alive.
 It’s not blood, though it can be, because blood is limited by its color, warmth and confinement in blood vessels, but what is the magical link par excellence is the breath.
 Therefore, Prāṇāyāma is breath control, a full awareness of the entire apparatus which is used for breathing.
 The breath is constantly inhaled, in a measure in which it is exhaled.
 Its field of action is within, as much as without.
 Life breathes in, death breaths out.
 Everything inhales, Nothing exhale.
 That one sequence is everything about all, and all about everything, whole universe visible and invisible are just modification of that single one sequence.
-Sequence of inhale and exhale.
+The sequence of inhale and exhale.

 Of course, all this takes a lot of experience and preparation.
 But remember, as you climb up the Tree of Life, you use less time for preparation of work.
 In perfect circumstances, an aspirant needs 10 to 15 minutes for astral projection and 5 to 10 minutes for completely stable Āsana.
-But remember, the aspirant after 15 minutes of preparation and perhaps 15 minutes of astral journey may need hours to even superficially understand the experience he had.
+But remember, the aspirant after 15 minutes of preparation and perhaps 15 minutes of the astral journey may need hours to even superficially understand the experience he had.
 If Neophyte during the operation spontaneously achieves Knowledge and Conversation, what is not so rare, it may take years for him to Understand what he Heard.
-Think about it.
 Working with Āsana is not just sitting, but also preparing for that sitting beforehand and enjoying the feeling of unity with the body after the practice.
 Think about how to define your own work at all, how long it lasts, what is included in it and what is not.

 So this is another advantage of this workshop.
 All symbols that we have on our working desk we will manage to connect to each other and thus be able to create our own dictionary which will help us to converse with the Grand Architect, inside the Golden Dawn.